AlphaFrederic94/Administrative_Hospital_Management_System/README.md

 Administrative Hospital Management System
-Works more like a sort of Tracking in a Hospital whwere the Super Admin is in charge to Manage everthing we could talk of workflow in this case
+Works more like a record Tracker in a Hospital where the Super Admin is in charge of Managing everthing "we could talk of workflow in this case"

 # what gets mainly used
-- We will be following an MVC model and a Microservice Archutecture for ours sytem Design
+- We will be following an MVC model and a Microservice Architecture for our sytem Design
-- Front end Will male use of HTML, CSS Js and or Bootstrap
+- Front end Will make use of HTML, CSS Js and/or Bootstrap
-- Backend Developeers will bw in charge of ensuring Cohesion and Coupling Between Various Parts of the System
+- Backend Developers will be in charge of ensuring Cohesion and Coupling Between Various Parts of the System
 - -- There by designing Various Segmets of the application for the microservice architecture to get implemented.
 - We would create an open API (Custom API) for this project using Flask

 What is Microservice Architecture?
 Microservice architecture is an architectural style that structures an application as a collection of small, loosely coupled services, each of which implements a specific business functionality.
 These services can be developed, deployed, and scaled independently.

 #Benefits of Using Microservices for a Hospital Management System

-Scalability: Each microservice can be scaled independently based on its load.
-For example, the appointment scheduling service can be scaled up during peak hours without affecting other services.
+Scalability: Each microservice can be scaled independently based on it's load.
+For example, the appointment scheduling service can be scaled-up during peak hours without affecting other services.

 Flexibility in Technology Stack: Different services can use different technologies best suited for their specific requirements.
 For instance, a service handling real-time patient data can be built with a high-performance, low-latency technology.

 Independent Deployment: Services can be updated, deployed, and maintained independently, leading to faster development cycles and reduced downtime.

 Resilience and Fault Isolation: If one service fails, it doesn’t necessarily bring down the entire system.
 This increases the overall reliability and availability of the system.

 Ease of Maintenance and Development: Smaller codebases for individual services are easier to manage and understand, making development and maintenance more efficient.

 # Example Microservices for a Hospital Management System